brunda0211/AWS-Projects/readme.md

 ### **Project 1 : BankerBot - A Conversational AI Chatbot using Amazon Lex**

-  - **Description**: This 5-part series walks through building a fully functional banking chatbot using Amazon Lex and Lambda.
+  - **Description**: This project walks through building a fully functional banking chatbot using Amazon Lex and Lambda.
 The bot handles greetings, balance checks, context-based follow-ups, and fund transfers using custom slots and confirmation prompts.
 You’ll also automate deployment using AWS CloudFormation and explore Lex’s visual tools.

   - **Service Used**: Amazon Lex, AWS Lambda, CloudFormation